 If the total number of courses exceeds the number required for degree, the student will need to designate which courses to count towards the degree.
 If this is not done by the drop date(s) of the course(s) in question, the Undergraduate Program Office will designate "extra" courses on an arbitrary basis.
 Of the optional courses taken in other divisions of the university, only two full courses at the 100 level may be credited toward the degree.
 All others will be "extra" credits.
 Students are encouraged to plan prerequisite courses carefully.
-Extra credits are not included in the GPA but will appear on the transcript with a grade.
+Extra credits are not included in the GPA nor do they count towards degree completion but will appear on the transcript with a grade.